-Welcome to the YMCA of Greenville Dance program!
-For the 2015-16 school year, we are excited to be partnering with the Carolina Dance Collaborative!
+Welcome to the YMCA of Greenville Dance program.
+We are excited to be partnering with the Carolina Dance Collaborative!
 Dance classes are offered at the Caine Halter Family Y, Eastside Family Y, and George I. Theisen Family Y as an After School Enrichment option.

 The GHS Family YMCA provides dance classes through the GHS Dance Academy.